dotnet/runtime/docs/workflow/building/libraries/webassembly-instructions.md

 If you haven't already done so, please read [this document](../../README.md#Build_Requirements) to understand the build requirements for your operating system.

-The **correct version** of Emscripten SDK (emsdk) needs to be installed.
-To read how to install it, see [Installing emsdk](../../../../src/mono/wasm/README.md#installing-emsdk).

 ## Building

 At this time no other build dependencies are necessary to start building for WebAssembly.
+Emscripten will be downloaded and installed automatically in the build process.
 To read how to build on specific platforms, see [Building](../../../../src/mono/wasm/README.md#building).

 This document explains how to work on the runtime or libraries.
 If you haven't already done so, please read [this document](../../README.md#Configurations) to understand configurations.